RADAR-base/radar-commons-android/README.md

 ### Creating a plugin

-To add device types to the passive remote monitoring Android app, create a plugin using the following steps (see the [RADAR-Android-Pebble repository](https://github.com/RADAR-base/RADAR-Android-Pebble.git) as an example):
+To add device types to the passive remote monitoring Android app, create a plugin using the following steps (see the [RADAR-Android-Phone repository](https://github.com/RADAR-base/radar-android-phone.git) as an example):

 First, create an Android Library project.
 Include RADAR Commons Android as a module in `build.gradle`.